microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 # Yo Fluid Breakdown

-So you've used <xref:yo-fluid> to crate your first component!
-If you haven't done, head over to <xref:yo-prague>.
+So you've used <xref:yo-fluid> to create your first component!
+If you haven't done this yet, head over to <xref:yo-fluid>.

 ## Different Components

-<xref:yo-fluid> allows you to create two types of fluid components:
+<xref:yo-fluid> allows you to create two types of Fluid components:

 - react
 - vanillaJS